Specialized Enduro 29er, Official Weight, Tech Breakdown, and First Ride Review

 While some of you may be tempted to throw something like a lowered Manitou Dorado on the front of this bike, Specialized strongly advises against it.

 On the lust inducing S-Works model, suspension duties are handled in the rear by the excellent Cane Creek Double Barrel Air.
-The Enduro and Comp models utilize a custom tuned fox shock with the companies industry exclusive auto sag feature.
+The Enduro and Comp models will utilize a custom tuned fox shock with the companies industry exclusive auto sag feature.

 While drivetrains like XX1 allow riders the freedom to leave traditional 2x/3x setups in the past, those systems still have a warm and fuzzy place in our hearts.
-So Specialized engineered the Taco Plate.
+So Specialized engineered the Taco Blade.
 An easily removable appendage which allows them to spec a 2×10 groupo on their entry level rigs.

 If you haven’t worked on a Specialized bike in a while you might not be aware of their dual purpose “internal routing” / chain guide protector.